Portuguese maritime exploration: Origins

-In 1297, King Dinis of Portugal took personal interest in the development of exports and organized that of surplus foreign production to European countries.
+In 1297, King Dinis of Portugal took personal interest in the development of exports and organised that of surplus foreign production to European countries.
 On May 10, 1293, he instituted a maritime insurance fund for Portuguese traders living in the County of Flanders, which were to pay certain sums according to tonnage, accrued to them when necessary.
 Wine and dried fruits from Algarve were sold in Flanders and England, salt from Setúbal and Aveiro was a profitable export to northern Europe, and leather and kermes, a scarlet dye, were also exported.
-Portugal imported armor and munitions, fine clothes, and several manufactured products from Flanders and Italy.
+Portugal imported armour and munitions, fine clothes, and several manufactured products from Flanders and Italy.

-In 1317, King Dinis made an agreement with Genoese merchant sailor Manuel Pessanha (Pessagno), appointing him first Admiral with trade privileges with his homeland in return for twenty warships and crews, with the goal of defending the country against Muslim pirate raids, thus laying the basis for the Portuguese Navy and establishment of a Genoese merchant community in Portugal.
+In 1317, King Dinis made an agreement with Genoese merchant sailor Manuel Pessanha (Pessagno), appointing him first Admiral with trade privileges with his homeland in return for twenty warships and crews, with the goal of defending the country against Muslim pirate raids (Barbary corsairs), thus laying the basis for the Portuguese Navy and establishment of a Genoese merchant community from the Republic of Genoa in Portugal.
 Forced to reduce their activities in the Black Sea, the Republic of Genoa had turned to North Africa for trade in wheat and olive oil and a search for gold – navigating also into the ports of Bruges (Flanders) and England.
 Genoese and Florentine communities were established in Portugal, which profited from the enterprise and financial experience of these rivals of the Republic of Venice.

-In the second half of the fourteenth century outbreaks of bubonic plague led to severe depopulation: the economy was extremely localized in a few towns, and migration from the country led to the abandonment of agricultural land and an increase in rural unemployment.
+In the second half of the fourteenth century outbreaks of bubonic plague led to severe depopulation: the economy was extremely localised in a few towns, and migration from the country led to the abandonment of agricultural land and an increase in rural unemployment.
 Only the sea offered opportunities, with most people settling in fishing and trading areas along the coast.
 Between 1325 and 1357 Afonso IV of Portugal granted public funding to raise a proper commercial fleet and ordered the first maritime explorations, with the help of Genoese, under command of admiral Manuel Pessanha.
 In 1341 the Canary Islands, already known to Genoese seafarers, were officially rediscovered under the patronage of the Portuguese king, but in 1344 Castile disputed ownership of them, further propelling the Portuguese naval efforts.
 The first victims of slave raids by Portuguese and Spanish were the Guanches of the Canary Islands, a people of Berber origin, who put up fierce resistance but were reduced to near extinction by pillaging and enslavement.